OpenLI-NZ/openli/doc/CollectorDoc.md

                        RabbitMQ instance.
 * sipallowfromident -- set to 'yes' to allow the SIP "From:" field to be used for target identification.
 Defaults to "no".
+* maskimapcreds     -- set to 'yes' to have OpenLI replace any clear-text or base64 encoded credentials in IMAP traffic that is intercepted using an email intercept with "XXX".
+                       Defaults to "yes".

 Inputs are specified as a YAML sequence with a key of `inputs:`.
 Each sequence item represents a single traffic source to intercept traffic from